joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void setColorData(const float * color0r, int total, int usage, int stride=0) ###

-This sets the colors for a vbo by using 3 floats for the color RGB rather than an ofFloatColor instance.
+This sets the colors for a VBO by using 3 floats for the color RGB rather than an ofFloatColor instance.

 ```cpp